By Jeffrey Snider of Alhambra

 Even the more dependable and solid tax base especially for local governments hasn’t emerged unscathed from the near-recession.
 Made up of mostly property and excise taxes, these “other” government collections have also slowed since the middle of 2015, even going so far as to also contract (on a rolling 12-month basis) in Q2 2016.

 It may not have been a “rising dollar” recession, but as with income and now taxes and construction it appears to have been close to (a mild) one.
 The problem with it is that unlike historical business cycles, including past near-recessions like 1998 and 1986, there hasn’t been symmetry on the upside.
 Instead, weakness lingers on and on so that once a particular sector like construction (or autos) that was doing well before joins the overflowing ranks of sectors faring poorly.
 It ends up with each of these downturns producing a ratchet effect, leaving the possible macro upside less and less for each.

-It is the market lesson of curves being acted out in real world ways of first through fourth order effects, “dollars” to economy to taxes to what Keynesians describe wrongly as “austerity.”Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+It is the market lesson of curves being acted out in real world ways of first through fourth order effects, “dollars” to economy to taxes to what Keynesians describe wrongly as “austerity.”Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.